SUSTAINABLE FUNDING –

 Long-term support and monitoring success

-We work in long-term partnerships with our project partners across the globe.
-Our experts help them develop the next logical steps of their project – such as training sessions or buying a new piece of equipment.
-In doing so, we lay an important foundation to further professionalize the audiological care.
-Each of our project partners is obliged to provide a detailed report twice a year containing precise details about the progress of their project and their use of funds.
+We work with our project partners over several years to establish sustainable care together.
+We help them to determine the next logical project development steps – such as training sessions for local staff or the purchase of new equipment, for example.
+In doing so, we lay an important foundation for ongoing further professionalization of the audiological care.
+For the monitoring of success, each of our project partners is obliged to submit a detailed report twice a year, containing precise details about the progress of the project and their use of donations.